pgrimaud/instagram-user-feed/README.md

 [![Monthly Downloads](https://poser.pugx.org/pgrimaud/instagram-user-feed/d/monthly)](https://packagist.org/packages/pgrimaud/instagram-user-feed)

 ## Information
-Easily fetch any Instagram feed and more without OAuth for PHP
+Easily fetch any Instagram feed and more without OAuth for PHP.

+If you like or use this package, please share your love by starring this repository, follow @pgrimaud or [become a sponsor](https://github.com/sponsors/pgrimaud). 🙏

 ## Features